16 Best Hand Games For Kids (Other Than Hand Clapping)

 Rock, Paper, Scissors, Shadow Puppets, Hand Stacking, Fist Stacking, and Finger Counting are some hand games that do not require any props or equipment.

 Hand games for kids not only let you have a good time with your child, but they also help you teach them important things like control over muscles and improvement in motor skills.
 For example, you can teach your child to make shadow puppets or engage them in interesting finger games.
-Educative games such as finger counting or multiplication games can also help your children improve their math skills.
+Educative games such as finger counting or multiplication games can help your children improve their math skills.
+These social/emotional activities for toddlers also improve children’s communication skills and help them play in a group.
 Have a fun time with your child while playing these games and teach them lessons that will go a long way in their lives.

 Infographic: Popular Games For Children Using Their Hands Only